I am a political scientist, with a PhD from New York

 and qualitative interviews and observations.
 My dissertation combines

-several months of qualitative fieldwork with an original household-level
+several months of qualitative fieldwork with an original survey,

-survey, hand-coded information on ethnic clientelist parties based on
+hand-coded information on ethnic clientelist parties based on historical

-historical newspaper archives, and a newly assembled administrative
+newspaper archives, and a newly assembled administrative dataset on

-dataset on turnout by gender to understand the factors affecting women’s
+turnout by gender to understand the factors affecting women’s political

-You can contact me at franziska ‘at’ nyu ‘dot’ edu.
+You can contact me at franziska ‘at’ gatech ‘dot’ edu.
 My CV is